douglasstarnes/mempy-flask-heroku/README.md

 If you try to create a new task now, you'll get an error:
 ![Task error](readme_images/taskerror.png)

 This is because we specified the POST method in the form.
-By default, request handler functions (such as `index()`) can only handle GET requests.
+By default, handler functions (such as `index()`) can only handle GET requests.
 The `route` decorator accepts a list of methods that the handler function can handle:
 ```python
 @app.route('/', methods['GET', 'POST'])
 def index():
     return render_template('index.html')
 ```

 Make this change, save `main.py` and the server will restart.
-Now you can press the button and get no errors.
+Now you can click the button and get no errors.
 But nothing appears to have happened.
 That's because we are not watching for a POST request in the handler function.

-To detect POST requests, we'll need to import a member from `flask` called `request`:
+To detect POST requests, we'll need to import a object from `flask` called `request`:
 ```
 from flask import Flask, render_template, request
 ```

-This member will always represent the current HTTP request.
+This object will always represent the current HTTP request.
 It has a `method` property that will hold the method of the current request such as 'GET' or 'POST'.
 If the method is a GET request, we'll return the template.
 If it is a POST request, we'll use the `form` property of `request` to access the form values.
 This `form` property is a dictionary like object that we can use to access the form values by name.
 So the `index()` function now looks like this:
 ```python
 @app.route('/', methods=['GET', 'POST'])
 def index():